Time to Stop Calling Type 2 Diabetes a “chronic, progressive disease”

 In light of this new consensus report stating that “diabetes may not always be active and progressive” [1,2,3], it is time to stop referring to diabetes as “a chronic, progressive disease”.

-People need to know that remission is possible, as well as information about the evidence-based dietary options that remission can be achieved.
+People need to know that remission is possible, as well as information about the evidence-based dietary options that can lead to remission.

 To your good health!